sci-42ver/SICP_SDF/sicp_exercise.md

   - IMHO this is harder than 4.77 although lockywolf doesn't think that way.
     It changes data structure for 4.77 while I doesn't.
   - maybe related with [annotated syntax objects](https://stackoverflow.com/questions/79098453/how-to-implement-one-anonymous-loop-form-like-do-in-the-evaluator-as-a-derived-e)
+  - wiki
+    - TODO
+      I don't know what SophiaG means by "never evaluated".
+  - Also see SDF_notes.md "...
+SICP 4.79 ..."
 ### @TODO
 - ~~17~~
   - > Design a way...